See the 'Joining BUHABS' section on the left-hand side of the homepage.

 Q. Can I drive the van?

-Yes, provided you are over 21 years of age and approved and trained on the BUHABS van.
+Yes, provided you are over 21 years of age, have at least 2 years of driving experience and are approved and trained on the BUHABS van.
 If you fancy driving the van then please contact Oliver Norman our transport officer who will let you know all the details and can arrange training.

 Q. Why must I phone in whatever the weather?